 With that in mind, take a look at 10 of the most stunning islands to visit in Croatia. 🇭🇷

 1.)
 Dugi Otok

-Dugi Otok is one of the largest islands in Croatia’s treasure trove!
-Located just of the Dalmatia coast, it’s easily reached by boat.
-Head the the western coast of the island for it’s high cliffs and rugged coastlines and to the town of Sali for some delicious fresh seafood.
+Dugi Otok is one of the largest islands in Croatia’s treasure trove.
+Located just off the Dalmatia coast, it’s easily reached by boat.
+Head to the western coast of the island for its high cliffs and rugged coastlines and to the town of Sali for some delicious fresh seafood.

 3.)
 Veliki Brijun